Drug information provided by: IBM Micromedex

 Make sure your doctor knows if you are also taking potassium supplements or salt substitutes containing potassium, or certain diuretics such as amiloride (Midamor®, Moduretic®), spironolactone (Aldactazide®, Aldactone®), or other products containing triamterene.
 Using these medicines together may cause serious problems.

-Stop using this medicine and check with your doctor immediately if blurred vision, difficulty in reading, eye pain, or any other change in vision occurs during or after treatment.
+Check with your doctor immediately if blurred vision, difficulty in reading, eye pain, or any other change in vision occurs during or after treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).

 This medicine may affect blood sugar levels.
 Check with your doctor if you notice a change in the results of your blood or urine sugar tests.

 This medicine may make you dizzy or drowsy.
 Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
 Dizziness may be worse if you lose too much water from your body.
 You can lose water by sweating, having diarrhea, or vomiting.
 Tell your doctor if this medicine makes you feel lightheaded or dizzy after you have been vomiting or had diarrhea.

 Check with your doctor right away if you experience drowsiness, fainting, confusion, muscle pain, weakness, and/or a fast heartbeat.
 Use extra care if you exercise or if the weather is hot.
 Heavy sweating can cause dehydration (loss of too much water) or electrolyte imbalances (loss of sodium, potassium, or magnesium in the body).

 This medicine may increase your risk of getting skin cancer (eg, non-melanoma skin cancer).
 Avoid sun exposure.
 Use a sunscreen when you are outdoors.
 Avoid sunlamps and tanning beds.
 Talk to your doctor if you have concerns about this risk.